-27 Acknowledgements

-This study was supported by the National Natural Science Foundation of China (No. 41422109, 41431177), and the National Science & Technology Pillar Program of China (No. 2013BAC08B03-4).
+Acknowledgements.
+This study was supported by the National Natural Science Foundation of China (nos.
+41422109, 41431177), and the National Science & Technology Pillar Program of China (no. 2013BAC08B03-4).
+We thank two anonymous referees and M. Chen for the constructive comments which are helpful for improving the final version of this paper.
+We also thank Helena Mitasova for her kindly handling of the review process of this paper.